danielhss/danielhss.github.io/_products/product7.md

 ---
-identifier: jekyll-watercolour-owl
+identifier: jekyll-Constructed Reality
-name: Owl
+name: Constructed Reality
-price: 20.00
+price: 30.00
-image: /assets/images/owl.jpg
+image: /assets/images/Constructed Reality
 height: 400
 ---
-This piece is one of four variants of the drypoint etch ‘Owl’.
-The pieces are done as drypoint etchings, and added watercolour to add flair.
-The set can be purchased as a bundle and would look amazing all framed together!
-This option can be negotiated with me over email.
-Shipping will vary depending on where you are located.
+This piece was inspired by the movies "The Truman Show" and "The Matrix".
+The piece focuses on the themes of a controlled and constructed reality.
+The artwork was spray painted onto an A3 canvas, and hands free drawn.
+Shipping will vary depending on where you are located